SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/dependencies.md

 1. **Type** - which can be either **Coordinates (Maven)** or **Package (PyPi)** (Python projects only).
 2. **Name** - the name of your dependency - this can be any name, chosen by you to easier identify each dependency
-3. **Coordinates** - maven coordinates in the `groupId:artifcatId:version` format (e.g. org.postgresql:postgresql:
+3. **Coordinates** - maven coordinates in the `groupId:artifcatId:version` format (e.g. `org.postgresql:postgresql:42.3.3`)
-   42.3.3)

 For further customization of your dependency you can additionally define **Advanced** properties:

 1. **Repository** - by default your dependency is fetched from **Maven Central** repository.
 If you'd like to use an external repository (e.g. your organizations' repository) you can specify the link to it here.
 Please note, that the repository has to be publicly accessible.
 2. **Exclusions** - optional list of of `groupId:artifactId` pairs, of dependencies you'd like to exclude.
 Learn more about dependency